Want to train KANS at scale? Now UKAN!: Algorithm

 \section{Algorithm}

-The solution to compute and memory issues of KANs lies in exploring the local nature of B-splines instead of the recursive formula over the entire grid.
-In other words, the evaluation of the B-spline function is local and depends on the $k+1$ coefficients, leveraging this observation, we represent the B-spline function with basis matrices \cite{qin1998general} as shown in Equation \ref{eq:matrixform}.
+Our remedy for KAN's compute and memory overhead is to exploit the compact support of B-splines rather than evaluating the Cox-de Boor recurrence over the entire knot vector.
+A degree-k basis $B_{i,k}$ is nonzero only on $[t_i, t_{i+k+1})$.
+Leveraging this observation, we represent the B-spline function with basis matrices \cite{qin1998general} as shown in Eq. \ref{eq:matrixform}.